iainlane/rssfilter/pulumi/README.md

 ## Use the dev container

 These instructions assume you're using the dev container.
-If you're not, you'll need to install the Rust toolchain, the AWS CLI, node.js, yarn and Pulumi.
+If you're not, you'll need to install the Rust toolchain, the AWS CLI, node.js, pnpm and Pulumi.

 But use the dev container.
 It's easier.